 Overview of Trainings and Presentations

-1in6 offers several training programs that explore the impacts of sexual abuse or assault.
+1in6 offers several training programs that explore the impacts of unwanted sexual experiences in the lives of men.
 These trainings highlight the most relevant issues for advocates and service providers from across a range of fields and levels of professional expertise.
-Trainings vary from a non-clinical presentation to a two-day training that’s ideal for clinicians and other advocates.
+Trainings vary from engagement and awareness presentations for non-clinical service providers to a two-day training that’s ideal for clinicians and other advocates.
 All are appropriate for conferences, local and regional agency workshops, or as stand-alone seminars.
-Every training we offer address those aspects of men’s lives – both positive and negative – that can affect their ability and willingness to address harmful experiences.
-These include race, class, nationality, immigration status, ability, religion, sexual orientation and other influences that must be respected and honored if real understanding and healing are to happen.
+Every training we offer address the intersectionality of men’s lives which can affect their ability and willingness to address harmful experiences.
+These include race, socioeconomic status, nationality, immigration status, ability, religion, sexuality, and other influences that must be respected and honored if real understanding and healing are to happen.

 1in6 trainings increase advocates’ and service providers’ awareness of the many potential impacts of traumatic sexual experiences on men’s mental and physical health.
 This knowledge and understanding fosters greater understanding and compassion, and more effective services.
-Earlier identification of this common underlying source of suffering, paired with more effective interventions, can prevent many negative emotional, social and physical outcomes.
+Earlier identification of this common underlying source of suffering, paired with more effective interventions, may mitigate negative emotional, social and physical outcomes.
 Bottom lines: Enhancing the well-being of men and their families and communities.

-- Special barriers men face in disclosing childhood abuse
+- Special barriers men face in disclosing sexual abuse or assault

 - The importance and role of language in advocacy & education